Sign up to our Newsletter

 Psychology

-Another popular choice for undergrad students interested in pursuing law is a psychology major.
+Another popular choice for undergraduate students interested in pursuing law is a psychology major.
 Psychology majors allow students to begin understanding human behaviors and predicting them.
 Lawyers are expected to be able to not only understand humans and their actions but also anticipate how their opponents may react during trials.

 This major is also generally research and writing intensive, which can help students prepare for the copious amounts of reading, research, and writing they’ll be expected to do in law school.